executionByFork/BaitPhish/README.md

 #### Documentation on the available functions, classes, and methods in `utilityFunctions.py` can be found [here](Documentation.md)

 Once you have set up the tool, you may test it on a dummy webpage instance [here](https://antiphish.herokuapp.com/).
 The site simply returns either success or an error, depending on whether you've sent the data in the right format.
-Think you have the right format and are still getting an error response?
+_Think you have the right format and are still getting an error response?
 Look more closely.
-You may be missing something ;)
+You may be missing something..._